chemzqm/controller/Readme.md

 ### .remove([id])

-Remove the controller by id, all the events would be remoed.
+Remove the controller by id, all the event listeners would be removed.

 With empty arguments, all the controllers would be removed.

 ## License

   The MIT License (MIT)

-  Copyright (c) 2014 <copyright holders>
+  Copyright (c) 2014 <copyright chemzqm@gmail.com>

   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal